Define a Query via JSON

 Calculation Operators

 Calculation operators are consistent between the API and the UI.
-These are the available calculation "op" values:
+The available calculation "op" values are:

 • COUNT (does not expect an accompanying "column" value)